elasticio/elasticio.github.io/content/_components/slack/index.md

 ## Credentials

-To use component you need to [create APP](https://api.slack.com/apps/new) than go to `OAuth & Permissions` section and provide needed [Scopes](https://api.slack.com/scopes), after that [install it to slack Workspace](https://api.slack.com/authentication/basics#installing)
+To use component you need to [create APP](https://api.slack.com/apps/new) than go to `OAuth & Permissions` section and provide needed [Scopes](https://api.slack.com/scopes), after that [install it to slack Workspace](https://api.slack.com/authentication/basics#installing).

 Component credentials configuration fields:

 * **OAuth Token**  (string, required) - OAuth Tokens for Your Workspace.
 This token automatically generated when you installed the app to your team.

->**Please Note:** To successfully verify credentials you need to provide access to `channels:read` scopes
+>**Please Note:** To successfully verify credentials you need to provide access to `channels:read` scopes.

+>**Warning:** To maintain a smooth experience, we recommend reusing stored credentials where possible.
+Duplicating secrets across OAuth clients can result in errors and complications.

 ## Triggers